blasecapital/balcones_train/README.md

    conda env create -f balcones_train_env.yml conda activate balcones_train
    ```
-3. Configure your IDE by setting the working directory to the project's main folder and activate the balcones_train environment
+3. Configure your IDE by setting the working directory to the project's main folder and activate the 'balcones_train' environment
 4. Install/update NVIDIA driver
 5. Run the following to verify installation:
    ```sh